opendaylight/netvirt/docs/openstack-guide/openstack-with-netvirt.rst

 * ACL Implementations - Alternative options:

   * "learn" - semi-stateful implementation that does not require conntrack support.
 This is the most complete non-conntrack implementation.
   * "stateless" - naive security group implementation for TCP connections only.
+UDP and ICMP packets are allowed by default.
   * "transparent" - no security group support. all traffic is allowed, this is the recommended mode if you don't need to use security groups at all.

   * To configure one of these alternative implementations, the following needs to be done prior to running OpenDaylight: